-The White House Says Breitbart Should Consider Getting Rid Of Steve Bannon

-The White House moved on Thursday to oust President Trump's former top aide, Steve Bannon, from his executive position at the far–right-leaning website Breitbart one day after the conservative agitator was quoted in an explosive new book blasting the president and his children.
+Trump Lashes Out At Tell-All Book And "Sloppy Steve" Bannon On Twitter

+President Trump on Thursday night slammed the author of an explosive new book chronicling the administration and featuring quotes from his former top aide Steve Bannon torching Trump's inner circle and family.

-White House Press Secretary Sarah Huckabee Sanders told reporters that Breitbart, which Bannon returned to running after leaving the Trump administration, should consider cutting ties.
+The comments came hours after White House press secretary Sarah Huckabee Sanders told reporters during a briefing Thursday that Breitbart, the far-right-leaning website that Bannon returned to running after leaving the Trump administration, should consider cutting ties with him.

 "I certainly think that it's something they should look at and consider," she said.
 On Wednesday, Trump said Bannon had "lost his mind" in response to his comments in the book.

+The president then personally aired his grievances on Twitter, lashing out at Bannon as "Sloppy Steve" while also denying that the White House provided any access to Michael Wolff as the author and media critic wrote Fire and Fury: Inside the Trump White House, which is set to be released on Friday.

+"I authorized Zero access to White House (actually turned him down many times) for author of phony book!
+I never spoke to him for book.
+Full of lies, misrepresentations and sources that don't exist.
+Look at this guy's past and watch what happens to him and Sloppy Steve!"
+Trump tweeted.

-Breitbart News Network LLC board members are reportedly doing just that.
-The Wall Street Journal on Thursday, citing a person familiar with the exchanges, reported that some on the board were supportive of ousting Bannon as chairman.
+Breitbart News Network LLC board members are reportedly considering the White House's directives to oust Bannon.
+The Wall Street Journal on Thursday, citing a person familiar with the exchanges, reported that some on the board were supportive of removing Bannon as chairman.

 And Bannon's financial backers, billionaire Robert Mercer and his daughter, Rebekah, distanced themselves from him.

-"I support President Trump and the platform upon which he was elected," Mercer said in a statement to the Journal.
+"I support President Trump and the platform upon which he was elected," Rebekah Mercer said in a statement.
 "My family and I have not communicated with Steve Bannon in many months and have provided no financial support to his political agenda, nor do we support his recent actions and statements."

-In the book by author and media critic Michael Wolff, Fire and Fury: Inside the Trump White House, Bannon is quoted extensively taking shots at Trump’s inner circle and family, including Donald Trump Jr., daughter Ivanka, and her husband, Jared Kushner.
+In Wolff's book, Bannon is quoted extensively taking shots at Trump’s inner circle and family, including Donald Trump Jr., daughter Ivanka, and her husband, Jared Kushner.

 The excerpts have caused such a stir that the publisher is releasing the book on Friday, four days ahead of schedule.
 This came just hours after Trump's attorneys sent a cease and desist letter demanding that the title be held back, arguing Bannon allegedly violated the terms of a nondisclosure agreement signed during his time at the White House.